WebApiContrib/WebApiContrib.Formatting.Xlsx/README.md

-Excel-for-Web-API
+Excel for Web API
 =================

+**Note: development has only just started on this project; it is not even close to being ready for use.**

 An Excel MediaTypeFormatter for ASP.NET Web API.
+(With more to come.)